W.H. Adviser Peter Navarro Says There’s ‘A Special Place in Hell’ For Justin Trudeau For Angering Trump

 Later, Trump declined endorsing the G7 communique.

-One source of contention at the heart of the discussion at the summit was the steep metal tariffs that the U.S. will be imposing on two of the country’s largest trading partners, Canada and Mexico.
-The motion is causing trade tensions to escalate in Canada and Mexico, even tough Trump allowed for temporary exemptions from the tariffs for both countries.
+One source of contention at the heart of the discussion at the summit was the steep metal tariffs that the U.S. will be imposing on two of the country’s largest trading partners: Canada and Mexico.
+The motion is causing trade tensions to escalate in Canada and Mexico, even though Trump allowed for temporary exemptions from the tariffs for both countries.

-Canadian officials previously made a statement in May that Canada would retaliate by enacting $12.8 billion in tariffs on U.S. exports, effective July 1 (Canada Day).
+Canadian officials previously made a statement in May that Canada would retaliate by enacting $12.8 billion in tariffs on U.S. exports, effective on July 1 (Canada Day).
 Prime Minister Justin Trudeau said at that time that he wanted to be clear that the U.S. tariffs were not acceptable, according to CNN Money.

 Canadian Foreign Minister Chrystia Freeland called the metal tariffs “illegal and unjustified.”
-She added that,

 “The national security pretext is absurd and frankly insulting to Canadians, the closest and strongest ally the United States has had.
 We can’t pose a security threat to the United States, and I know that Americans understand that.
 So, that is where the insult lies.”

-The President fired back on Twitter, writing that Canada already charges a 270 percent tariff on dairy products.
+The president fired back on Twitter, writing that Canada already charges a 270 percent tariff on dairy products.
 President Trump told the group of seven leaders during the summit that the U.S. wanted a quick end to trade practices, and that the country would no longer be a “piggy bank” for the world to rob.

 Canada charges the U.S. a 270% tariff on Dairy Products!
 They didn’t tell you that, did they?
 Not fair to our farmers!